“William, William, can you hear me, Mr. Clarkson?”

 “I see what you’re trying to do.
 I’m not going to play the chump.
 This interview is over.”

 “Who is William Clarkson, Junior?
 Senator Clarkson’s only child from his first marriage, Billy Clarkson, as he is known to friends, had been previously notable for his absence in his father’s presidential campaign.
 No longer.
 At a private reception last night for the Senator in suburban Richmond Virginia, Billy Clarkson was found unconscious on the floor of a bathroom with a knife in his abdomen.
 No suspects have been named.
 A spokesman for the FBI termed the investigation as ‘ongoing.’
 William was a 2006 graduate of Carnegie Mellon university, majoring in computer science.
 The young Clarkson was described by former classmates as ‘brilliant but erratic’ and also as a ‘ladies man.’
 Since his graduation he has stayed out of the public eye: he was a minor player in a Silicon Valley start-up, he dabbled in commodity futures, and had been involved in the creation of an on-line role-playing game.
 We’ve learned that he had returned to the United States just the day before the incident, entering the country with a replacement passport.
-It is not known at this time where he had been living in recent months, but his return flight was via Icelandair.”Molly and Mrs. R had gone into a ‘media bar’ near Seattle's Pioneer Square, a place where one could be bombarded by three news channels while simultaneously getting hammered.
+It is not known at this time where he had been living in recent months, but his return flight was via Icelandair.”Molly and Mrs. Robinson had gone into a ‘media bar’ near Seattle's Pioneer Square, a place where one could be bombarded by three news channels while simultaneously getting hammered.
 The clientele consisted mostly of intense men—news junkies who couldn’t be out of the cycle even while relaxing.
 The CNN news anchor was talking about Billy’s stabbing.
 Molly looked at Billy’s picture in the image that was next to the news anchor.
 His resemblance to Sean was remarkable.
 She had wondered why Sean would never talk about his college days, even when pressed on the issue.
 This might explain it.
 She turned away from the news coverage and looked at Mary Robinson who evidently knew a lot more than she was telling about the connections between the two men.

 “Have you figured it out yet, Molly?” said Mary, who was texting while she spoke, “The stiff in the morgue is Billy, and Sean is evidently in the hospital in Virginia.
 What I can’t figure out is why the switch.
 There must have been a compelling reason for him to go underground.
 Let’s compare timelines.
 When did you last have contact with him?”